DBR

 To expand the amount of DOLA lent out on FiRM, the yearly DBR issuance rate is adjusted to the expanded DOLA lending target.
 For example, if 5,000,000 DOLA is loaned on FiRM but the target is 8,000,000 DOLA, the DBR issuance rate should be set to 8,000,000 DBR per year.
 DBR supply contraction reverses the process and sets a DBR issuance rate that is lower than the amount of DOLA borrowed in FiRM.

-Recharging & Liquidations
+Replenishment & Liquidations

-DBR Recharging
+DBR Replenishment

 If a user’s DBR balance turns negative while borrowing DOLA on FiRM, additional DBR’s are added by any 3rd party for a fee to the user’s wallet to maintain a positive DBR balance.
-This process is called Recharge.
+This process is called Replenishment.

 The cost of additional DBR’s during Recharge is paid by adding DOLA debt to the user’s loan balance.
-DBR’s purchased via Recharge is priced at a substantial premium to market DBR pricing to incentivize responsible loan management and to avoid having to rely on oracle infrastructure.
+DBR’s purchased via Replenishment is priced at a substantial premium to market DBR pricing to incentivize responsible loan management and to avoid having to rely on oracle infrastructure.

-The Recharge feature can be repeated if the borrower fails to top-up their DBR balance or repay their loan, until the borrower’s DOLA loan balance reaches the maximum collateral factor for the loan, triggering a liquidation process.
+The Replenishment feature can be repeated if the borrower fails to top-up their DBR balance or repay their loan, until the borrower’s DOLA loan balance reaches the maximum collateral factor for the loan, triggering a liquidation process.

 Liquidations